beckn/missions/UEI/implementation-guides/energy-retail/implementation_guide_battery-retail.md

 ## Introduction

-This document provides example JSONs for the Energy: Battery Retail use case.
+This document provides example JSONs for the Energy: Energy Retail use case.

 ## Structure of the document